<?xml version="1.0"?>

 <title>

-German Word of the Day: die Anmeldung
+German Expression of the Day: sich etwas gönnen

 </title>